What Shoes Should You Wear for HIIT Workouts?

 - To restore the body to homeostasis, in order to heal muscle damage and deliver essential nutrients for recovery.

 The well-established benefits of HIIT are linked to the two main physiological adaptations.
-For example, a randomized controlled trial published in 2016 found that after five weeks of HIIT, participants improved their VO2 max by 9 percent.
-The VO2 max is your muscles’ ability to use oxygen during exercise, one of the best indicators of fitness levels.
+For example, a randomised controlled trial published in 2016 found that, after five weeks of HIIT, participants improved their VO2 max by 9 percent.
+The VO2 max is your muscles' ability to use oxygen during exercise, one of the best indicators of fitness levels.

 Another study conducted by Azusa Pacific University in California concluded that HIIT is an effective tool for fat loss.
 During a six-minute HIIT workout, participants burned up to 112 calories.
 The researchers measured the effects of EPOC over the 24 hours following the workout to assess metabolic changes.
 They found that participants burned up to 457 calories just from that one, six-minute workout.